Awni00/abstract_transformer/icml/h4pW.md

 > While large-scale demonstrations aren't necessary for this paper, do you have intuitions about how the advantages of DAT might scale?

 Our intuition, guided by our scaling results up to ~1B-parameter scales, is that the explicit relational processing capabilities of *DAT* will continue to provide significant benefits at even larger scales.
-Our hypothesis is that relational processing is a key computational capability which is useful in many domains and at many levels of abstraction, so having this be explicitly supported by a model architecture can enable more efficient learning and greater generalization capabilities.
-Confirming this hypothesis requires empirical validation, which we currently do not have the resources to do at our academic institution.
+Our hypothesis is that relational processing is a key computational capability which is useful in many domains and at several levels of abstraction---having this be explicitly supported by a model architecture can enable more efficient learning and greater generalization capabilities.

+Of course, confirming this hypothesis requires empirical validation, which we currently do not have the resources to do at our academic institution.
 As you rightly mentioned, and as discussed above, scaling further introduces new challenges and the availability of various optimization tricks becomes an important consideration.
+We hope future work will explore this further.

+---

+Thank you again for your thoughtful review.